andrewpmilne/project-five-golf-data-analytics/README.md

 **What does the client consider a successful project outcome?**
 - Identification of the most relevant skill areas that correlate with top-ten finishes.
-- Ability to predict the likelihood of a player achieving a top-ten finish.
 - Insights into player clusters and performance profiles to guide coaching strategies.
+- A reliable model to predict player performance

 **Can you break down the project into Epics and User Stories?**
 - **Information gathering and data collection:** Obtain historical PGA Tour performance data (2015–2022).
 - **Data visualisation, cleaning, and preparation:** Prepare strokes gained metrics, handle missing values, and visualise correlations.
-- **Model training, optimisation, and validation:** Train classification models for top-ten prediction and clustering models for player profiles.
+- **Model training, optimisation, and validation:** Train regression models for finishing prediction and clustering models for player profiles.
 - **Dashboard planning, designing, and development:** Design interactive visualisations and prediction interfaces.
 - **Dashboard deployment and release:** Launch the Streamlit app for client access and testing.